John French, 1st Earl of Ypres: Argument with Joffre

 At the War Council in London (9 February) French learned that the regular 29th Division was to be sent to the Near East rather than to France as he had been promised.
-French opposed this transfer, and passed on Joffre's opposition to the British and French politicians' idea of a Balkan Campaign.
-His advice was not adopted by the War Council (the 29th Division would eventually be deployed to Gallipoli).

-Sir John believed (13 February) that the Russian withdrawals were "only a strategic move" designed to overextend the Germans.
+French opposed this transfer, but his advice was not adopted.
+Sir John believed that the Russian withdrawals were "only a strategic move" designed to overextend the Germans.
 He ordered Haig to prepare for an attack at Aubers Ridge, rather than an attack by Smith-Dorrien at Messines-Wytschaete Ridge, as he had more confidence in both Haig and his troops than he had in Smith-Dorrien.
-GHQ then learned (16 February) that Joffre wanted de Maud'huy's French Tenth Army to attack at Vimy, with which attack Haig was ordered to co-ordinate his efforts.
+GHQ then learned that Joffre wanted de Maud'huy's French Tenth Army to attack at Vimy, with which attack Haig was ordered to co-ordinate his efforts.

-Joffre wrote a letter of complaint (19 February) that the BEF might not be carrying out Sir John's promise to take over more line; in reply French summoned the liaison officer Victor Huguet to complain of Joffre's claims that the British had demanded French participation in the offensive and that they had more men per mile of trench than the French did (much of the French front, as Sir John pointed out, required smaller garrisons as it was of less tactical importance or rougher terrain).

-Sir John complained (21 February 1915) that Joffre "treated him like a corporal", although he thought the French "gloriously brave".
-When he had calmed down he sent Robertson and Wilson to smooth things over with Joffre, writing that Joffre's rude letter had probably been written by "some upstart young French staff officer".
-Even so, Joffre was angered by French's formal reply (23 February) and thought that he ought to be able to carry out the planned relief as he was receiving the 46th (Territorial) Division.
-Haig visited de Maud'huy (28 February) and learned that he would be lending only limited artillery support to the offensive.
-Joffre told GHQ (7 March) that the offensive must be postponed.
+Joffre wrote a letter of complaint that the BEF might not be carrying out Sir John's promise to take over more line; in reply French summoned the liaison officer Victor Huguet to complain of Joffre's claims that the British had demanded French participation in the offensive.
+When he had calmed down he sent Robertson and Wilson to smooth things over with Joffre.
+Even so, Joffre was angered by French's formal reply and thought that he ought to be able to carry out the planned relief as he was receiving the 46th (Territorial) Division.
 Millerand wrote to Kitchener to complain, enclosing another letter of complaint from Joffre.
-Kitchener (3 March) forwarded both letters to Sir John, along with a letter of complaint of his own (which French described as "might be written by an old woman ... silly trash").
-Joffre thought French (6 March 1915) a "liar" and "a bad comrade".
+Kitchener forwarded both letters to Sir John, along with a letter of complaint of his own.
+Joffre thought French a "liar" and "a bad comrade".